peterhaefliger/hugo/content/about.md

 weight: 2
 ---

+# About me

 Under Construction.
+Some content will be added soon.

+# About this site

-More information about me and about this blog will be added soon.
+Under Construction.
+Some content will be added soon.

 ![footsteps](/images/icon_steps_bg_white_landscape_walking.png)